topmello/topmello.github.io/handover/support.md

 ## Data Processing

-After the data is collected, the data should be store in the ./data folder in the project directory.
-Then, the data processing can be done by running each scipt related to the location type including restaurant, landmark, grocery, and pharmacy.
+After the data is collected, the data should be store in the ./data/input folder in the project directory.
+Then, the data processing can be done by

+- Open `main.ipynb` in Jupyter Notebook
+- Run the notebook cell by cell
+- The processed data will be stored in the ./data/output folder in the project directory

 Noted that this step will take a long time to finish and it can be skipped to run backend server directly if the data is not updated and already processed.

 ## Data Ingestion

-The processed data is stored in the ./data folder in the project directory as JSON file.
-The data is then ingested into the database by copying to JSON file to backend repository and running the ingestion script.
+The processed data is stored in the ./data/output folder in the project directory as JSON file.
+The data is then ingested into the database by copying to all the JSON files from ./data/output of ETL repository to backend repository in ./data directory and running the ingestion script.

 # Backend